This post may contain affiliate links

-Attempting to make bagels at home is a quite challenging task and it will be easier for you to just buy them from the store.
-Keeping this in mind, I was wondering how we can recreate store-bought bagels at home by following a simpler process and fewer steps.
-This is when I came up with this awesome recipe.
+Attempting to make bagels at home is quite a challenging task, and it will be easier for you to buy them from the store.
+Keeping this in mind, I wondered how we could recreate store-bought bagels at home by following a simpler process and fewer steps.
+This was when I came up with this awesome recipe.

 Easy to make Vegan Bagels

 When someone hears “vegan bagels,” they assume that they’ll be tricky to make–but they are actually quite easy to prepare.